LoginovDanila/Dice_bot/README.md

-# Telegtam bot for rolling dices and generate stats
+# Telegram bot for rolling dices and generate stats

 DnD staff for IT-wizards!
 This bot for could roll the dice and generate new character's stats using the classic algorithm from the Player's handbook.